Jules: When a boy wants information thats right A boy pays.

 - When Bolin goes missing in the third episode of The Legend of Korra, his brother Mako goes downtown and bribes a young street urchin to divulge any information he may have about his kidnapped brother's whereabouts.
 It should be noted that this episode was also a Broke Episode, and the two brothers were earning that same money to sponsor their team in the pro-bending tournament.

-- Played with in Avatar: The Last Airbender .
+- Played with in Avatar: The Last Airbender.
 An informant tries to do this to Xin Fu, with the rubbing-fingers gesture.
-Fu replies, "Does that gesture mean you want me to break your fingers?"
+Fu replies, "Are you suggesting I break your fingers?"

 - In Beware the Batman Lieutenant Gordon is looking for information on a psychological reconditioning program that was done in Blackgate Prison.
 He tracks down a former participant Lunkhead, a former thug who's gone straight.
 Lunkhead attacks Gordon, thinking he wants to take him back to prison.
 Gordon promises that all he wants to do is ask a few questions, and persuades Lunkhead to talk to him by giving him a few chocolate bars.